Monday Night Dr. Robot is the latest can release by the Atlanta based brewery.

 Release (Cans): October, 2016

-Monday Night Dust Bunny is coming this fall, a new hazy India pale ale.
+Monday Night Dust Bunny has arrived, a new hazy India pale ale.

-As for Monday Night Dust Bunny, the beer will be on par with the hazy, juicy IPAs currently in high demand.
-The final recipe is currently being finalized.
+As for Monday Night Dust Bunny, the beer is very much on par with the hazy, juicy IPAs currently in high demand.
+Brewers Peter Kiley, Adam Bishop, and Sarah Green’s recipe is brewed with Comet, Ekuanot, Citra, and Mandarina Bavaria hops.
+Drink this beer fresh, soon.
+It won’t be around long.

 Availability: 12oz Cans